I am recently

 If a man commits adultery and his wife divorces him and she remarries, does he cause his new wife to commit adultery because he married her?

+I understand the question to be: If I commit adultery and my wife divorces me on the grounds of adultery and I remarry, do I cause my new wife to commit adultery?
 Jesus answers that question in Matthew 19:9 "...
 Whosoever shall put away his wife, except for fornication, and shall marry another, committeth adultery: and he that marrieth her when she is put away committeth adultery."
+Jesus law applies to both men and women.
+The answer to your question is yes!

 MARRIAGE AND DIVORCE

-One of the perennial problems we face in today’s society is that of divorce and remarriage.
-Mankind has ignored God’ law for generations and now we are experiencing a very unstable society due to a great part to unstable home life.
+One of the perennial problems we face in todays society is that of divorce and remarriage.
+Mankind has ignored God law for generations and now we are experiencing a very unstable society due to a great part to unstable home life.

 By the time Jesus began his ministry divorce had become commonplace among the Jews for just about any cause.
 "The Pharisees also came unto him, tempting him, and saying unto him, Is it lawful for a man to put away his wife for every cause?
 And he answered them, Have ye not read that he which made them at the beginning made them male and female, and said, For this cause shall a man leave father and mother and shall cleave to his wife: and they twain shall be one flesh?
 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.
 They say unto him, Why did Moses command to give a writing of divorcement, and to put her away?
 He saith unto them, Moses because of the hardness of your hearts suffered you to put away your wives: but from the beginning it was not so.
 And I say unto you, whosoever shall put away his wife except it be for fornication, and shall marry another, committeth adultery: and who marrieth her which is put away doth commit adultery" (Matthew 19:3-9).
 Thus we see that only the party that has been sinned against by an act of fornication or adultery on the part of the unfaithful spouse, has the right to remarry.
-Jesus’ statement makes it plain that the fornicating spouse does not have the right of remarriage, and if he/she does so both that person and the new marriage partner are in a continuous state of adultery.
+Jesus statement makes it plain that the fornicating spouse does not have the right of remarriage, and if he/she does so both that person and the new marriage partner are in a continuous state of adultery.

 While we are not told specifically why God wants us to have only one spouse there are a number of practical reasons that are implied.
 One of these is that the marriage relationship represents the relationship of Christ and his bride the church (Ephesians 5:22-33).
 Another reason is for the stability of home life where children may be reared in a united, stable, spiritual environment without divided affections.
 Divorce always does inestimable damage to the offspring regardless of their age level.

 If the laws of the land are in accord with the law of God, then and only then can the Christian obey such without reserve.
 Whenever the courts of the land issue a decree that does not coincide with the law of God the child of God must hearken to the law of God and not that of man.
 A classic example of such is found in Acts chapter five when Peter and John have been brought before the highest court in the land and told, "Did not we straitly command you that ye should not teach in this name?
-And, behold ye have filled Jerusalem with your doctrine, and intend to bring this man’s (Jesus’) blood upon us.
+And, behold ye have filled Jerusalem with your doctrine, and intend to bring this mans (Jesus) blood upon us.
 Then Peter and the other apostles answered and said, We ought to obey God rather than men" (Acts 5:28,29).

-God’s law regulating marriage goes all the way back to Adam and Eve and did not change with the advent of the law of Moses or that of the Christian age.
+Gods law regulating marriage goes all the way back to Adam and Eve and did not change with the advent of the law of Moses or that of the Christian age.
 It is a law that will remain intact as long as time exists.

 What suggestions do you have about how to handle conflicting beliefs between husband and wife?
 How can a Christian win an unbelieving mate to the Lord?

 This can be something that can cause a great deal of conflict in the family.
 The husband or wife must understand first that he or she must stand up for their beliefs and not compromise them.
-One’s allegiance is to God first, and then to others, Luke 14:26-27.
+Ones allegiance is to God first, and then to others, Luke 14:26-27.
 The word hate that is used here means to love less, however one must understand that first allegiance belongs to God.
 If possible, sit down and discuss the issues with the mate.
 This should never be handled in a rude or overbearing manner, but done in the spirit of love and concern.
 Or, you might ask if someone from your congregation could come and discuss things.
 This could be an elder, a teacher, or anyone else who is knowledgeable about the Bible.
 However, it may be that the mate is totally unwilling to sit down and talk about it, with anyone.
 Though the passage I am about to mention is written to wives, it would certainly hold true for husbands as well.
 In 1 Pet.
 3:1, the Bible says, "Likewise, ye wives be in subjection to your own husbands; that if any obey not the word, they also may without the word be won by the conversation of the wives; while they behold your chaste conversation coupled with fear."
-Through the wife’s, or husband’s, godly example it is possible to win the mate to the Lord.
+Through the wifes, or husbands, godly example it is possible to win the mate to the Lord.